 4. Fitbit Inspire 2 SmartWatch

-Besides, with the recent launch of the Inspire 3 model, the Inspire 2 is almost half reduced in price.
+Besides, the recent launch of the Inspire 3 model has reduced the price of the Inspire 2 by almost half.
 The third model is also a good choice, with a longer battery life and similar functions.

 5. Tile or Apple AirTag Bluetooth Tracker

-Besides, Bluetooth trackers can be absolute lifesavers for people who misplace their devices — which, again, happens to the best of us on the road.
+Besides, Bluetooth trackers can be absolute lifesavers for people who misplace their devices—again, this happens to the best of us on the road.

-Apple trackers, predictably, work only with Apple devices.
-But Tile trackers are more versatile and come in various models for every purpose and budget.
+Predictably, Apple trackers work only with Apple devices.
+However, Tile trackers are more versatile and come in various models for every purpose and budget.

-Even though most models are priced within $30, the budget should not be much of a consideration in this case.
-These gadgets work with an app, of course — leading us to the next point.
+Even though most models are priced within $30, the budget should not be a major consideration in this case.
+These gadgets work with an app, which leads us to the next point.

 Top Apps for Remote Workers